Our authors are passionate about personal finance. Here are some of the editorial guidelines that our authors follow.

 - Add an FAQ Section at the end.
 Not sure what questions to add?
 Google the title, and pick 4-5 from the “People also ask” section.
 FAQ answers should be about 50 words.

-- No photos please – we will add our own.
+- No photos, please – we will add our own.
 Exceptions can happen – check with the editor first!

 4.2 Spell and Grammar Checking

 Obvious, but we have to say it: Please spell & grammar check the article.
 We don’t have hours to edit an article.
 Run it through the free version of Grammarly – because we need a >95 or better to publish.
-And yes, we will send it back to you if it needs significant work.
+And yes, we will return it to you if it needs significant work.

 4.3 Copied Content